 - Level 1 The valuations of contracts classified as Level 1 are based on quoted prices in active markets for identical contracts.
-At June 30, 2017 and December 31, 2016, we did not have any contracts classified as Level 1. - Level 2 The valuations of contracts classified as Level 2 are based on quoted prices for similar contracts and valuation inputs other than quoted prices that are observable for these contracts.
-At June 30, 2017 and December 31, 2016, we did not have any significant contracts classified as Level 2. - Level 3 The valuations of assets and liabilities classified as Level 3 are based on prices or valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
-At June 30, 2017 and December 31, 2016, the valuations of the embedded derivative are classified as Level 3.
+At September 30, 2017 and December 31, 2016, we did not have any contracts classified as Level 1. - Level 2 The valuations of contracts classified as Level 2 are based on quoted prices for similar contracts and valuation inputs other than quoted prices that are observable for these contracts.
+At September 30, 2017 and December 31, 2016, we did not have any significant contracts classified as Level 2. - Level 3 The valuations of assets and liabilities classified as Level 3 are based on prices or valuation techniques that require inputs that are both unobservable and significant to the overall fair value measurement.
+At September 30, 2017, the valuation (\$2.35 per carbon credit) of the carbon credits and the contractual obligations associated with these carbon credits is classified as Level 3 and is based on the most recent sales transaction and reevaluated for market changes, if any, and on the range of ask/bid prices obtained from a broker adjusted for minimal market volume activity.
+At December 31, 2016, we did not have any carbon credits or related contractual obligations associated with carbon credits.
+The valuation is using undiscounted cash flows based on management's assumption that the carbon credits would be sold and the associated contractual obligations would be extinguished in the near term.
+At September 30, 2017 and December 31, 2016, the valuations of the embedded derivative are classified as Level 3.
 This derivative is valued using market information, management's redemption assumptions, the underlying number of shares as defined in the terms of the Series E Redeemable Preferred, and the market price of our common stock.
 In addition, no valuation input adjustments were considered necessary relating to nonperformance risk for the embedded derivative.

-The following details our liabilities that are measured at fair value on a recurring basis at June 30, 2017 and December 31, 2016:
+The following details our assets and liabilities that are measured at fair value on a recurring basis at September 30, 2017 and December 31, 2016: